-There are only a handful of password managers that are as popular as LastPass.
+Few password managers are as known as LastPass.
 Started in 2008, it had its share of awards and scandals, wins, and losses.
-Despite that, its users still love it for the product’s security, privacy features, and compatibility.
+So, it’s a pretty long time in the industry.

-In this LastPass review, I will look into the service.
+So, in this LastPass review, I will examine the service in detail.
 Continue reading to learn all there is to know about this product in terms of security, ease of use, pricing, and more.
-Let’s see how good this password manager really is.
+Let’s see how good this password manager is.

 |Platforms:||Windows, macOS, Android, iOS|